Twin: Semi-identical (sesquizygotic) twins

-This results in a set of twins with identical gene sequence from the mother's side, but different sequences from the father's side.
-Cells in each fetus carry chromosomes from either sperm, resulting in chimeras.
-This form had been speculated until only recently being recorded.

 In 2007, a study reported a case of a pair of living twins, which shared an identical set of maternal chromosomes, while each having a distinct set of paternal chromosomes, albeit from the same man, and thus they most likely share half of their father's genetic makeup.
 The twins were both found to be chimeras.
-One was an intersex XX, and one a XY male.
+One was an intersex XX, and one an XY male.
 The exact mechanism of fertilization could not be determined but the study stated that it was unlikely to be a case of polar body twinning.

 The likely genetic basis of semi-identical twins was reported in 2019 by Michael Gabbett and Nicholas Fisk.
 In their seminal publication, Gabbett, Fisk and colleagues documented a second case of sesquizygosis and presented molecular evidence of the phenomenon.
 The reported twins shared 100% of their maternal chromosomes and 78% of their paternal genomic information.
 The authors presented evidence that two sperm from the same man fertilized an ovum simultaneously.
 The chromosomes assorted themselves through heterogonesis to form three cell lines.
 The purely paternal cell line died out due to genomic imprinting lethality, while the other two cell lines, each consisting of the same maternal DNA but only 50% identical paternal DNA, formed a morula which subsequently split into twins.

 Mirror image twins

 Mirror image twins result when a fertilized egg splits later in the embryonic stage than normal timing, around day 9–12.
 This type of twinning could exhibit characteristics with reversed asymmetry, such as opposite dominant handedness, dental structure, or even organs (situs inversus).
 If the split occurs later than this time period, the twins risk being conjoined.
 There is no DNA-based zygosity test that can determine if twins are indeed mirror image.
-The term "mirror image" is used because the twins, when facing each other, appear as matching reflections.
+The term mirror image is used because the twins, when facing each other, appear as matching reflections.